apache/druid/docs/content/Booting-a-production-cluster.md

 The final message will contain login information for the instance.

-Note that the Whirr will return an exception if any of the nodes fail to launch, and the cluster will be destroyed.
+Note that Whirr will return an exception if any of the nodes fail to launch, and the cluster will be destroyed.
 To destroy the cluster manually, run the following command:

 ```bash
 % $WHIRR_HOME/bin/whirr destroy-cluster --config $WHIRR_HOME/recipes/druid.properties